 Procedures to apply for a China police certificate vary by locality.
 Typically, to apply the applicant or another person with a power of attorney (委托书) from the applicant must first visit the local police station where the applicant resided to obtain a police letter.
 Then, that police letter must be brought to the local notarial office to be notarized.
 The notarial office can issue the notarization in Chinese with an English translation, if requested.
 Processing times also vary by locality but are typically 3 to 7 weeks.
 We can send the police certificate to you via international courier, such as FedEx.

 Note on Unobtainable Police Certificates

 There are cases where a China police certificate is unobtainable.
 For example:

-- If you no longer have your passport or temporary residence registration certificates showing you resided in the city, the local police station may be unable to confirm your residence, in which case they may not issue a police certificate; or
+- If you no longer have your passport or temporary residence registration forms showing you resided in the city, the local police station may be unable to confirm your residence, in which case they may not issue a police certificate; or

 - As mentioned above, some cities will not issue a police certificate unless you held a residence permit.